Skip navigation

 • 6

-Pour the sieved spread into a bowl or a beautiful jar with a screw cap (this batch yields 350-400 ml).
-If you want to top the pâté with butter, melt it in a saucepan, let it bubble gently for a minute, and then carefully pour it over the pâté garnished with a few sprigs of herbs.
-Leave the milky liquid from the butter, or any golden bits, in the saucepan and do not pour them over the pâté.
+Pour the sieved spread into a bowl or a nice jar with a screw cap (this batch yields 350-400 ml).
+If you want to cover the pâté with butter, melt it in a small saucepan, let it gently bubble for a minute, and then carefully pour it over the pâté, decorated with a few sprigs of herbs.
+Leave the milky liquid from the butter, or any golden sediment, in the saucepan and do not pour it onto the pâté.

 • 7